-Try to find out names, experience, likes and dislikes of those who run with you, especially new members.

-Make every effort to greet any newcomers before the run and check they are in the right group for their pace (off-duty Leaders are a good resource to use for this task).

-If you know that someone electing to run with the Group is not suited to the pace, you may at your own discretion ask them to run with a different Group.
-Be aware that on occasion "faster" runners may want to do what is for them a slow run - in which case you may wish to remind them of their obligation to respect the agreed pace of the group (see below).
+- Try to find out names, experience, likes and dislikes etc. of those who run with you - it should make for a better run and a more "involving" experience, especially for new members - Make every effort to greet any newcomers before the run and check they are in the right group for their pace - If you know that someone electing to run with the Group is not suited to the pace, you may at your own discretion ask them to run with a different Group.
+Be aware that on occasion "faster" runners may want to do what is for them

-Be aware that many runners like to go as fast as possible over the last part of the run.
+- a slow run in which case you may wish to remind them of their obligation to respect the status of the Group (see below) - Be aware that many runners like to go as fast as possible over the last part of the run.
 They need to know that they run ahead of you at their own risk (see below).
 You need to ensure that the slowest member of the Group gets back safely.

-B. Guidance for Group Members
+B. Protocols for Group Members

-General Principles
+General Comments

-- 1. It is your responsibility to ensure that you are fit to run at the speed and over the distance and terrain as described, and to act responsibly with regard to your own safety and that of others. - 2.
-We aim to provide a range of groups at different paces with competent and qualified Group Leaders.
-However, remember that the Group Leader is not a "Coach" who can advise you on your training.
+- South West Road Runners takes reasonable precautions to provide a range of Road Groups at different paces with competent and qualified Group Leaders.
+However, it is first and foremost your own responsibility to ensure that you are fit to run at the speed and over the distance and terrain as described; and to act responsibly with regard to your own safety and that of others. - Be aware that the Group Leader is just that and is NOT a "Coach" who can advise you on your training.